testing-library/vue-testing-library/README.md

 <p>Simple and complete Vue.js testing utilities that encourage good testing practices.</p>

 <p>Vue Testing Library is a lightweight adapter built on top of <a href="https://github.com/testing-library/dom-testing-library/">DOM Testing Library</a> and <a href="https://github.com/vuejs/vue-test-utils">@vue/test-utils</a>.</p>

 <br />

-  <p>If you're looking for the Vue 3 version of Vue Testing Library, check out the <a href="https://github.com/testing-library/vue-testing-library/tree/next">next</a> branch.</p>
+  <p>If you're looking for the Vue 3 version of Vue Testing Library, check out the <a href="https://github.com/testing-library/vue-testing-library/tree/main">main</a> branch.</p>

+  <p>Vue Testing Library support Vue 2 in its 5.x version range.
+Bear in  mind that it means that <strong>any version bump in the 5.x range may include breaking changes</strong>.</p>

 <br />